The Anti-Bribery and Anti-Corruption Review: Switzerland

 Individuals convicted for falsifying financial records under Article 251 SCC may be punished by up to five years' imprisonment, or a monetary penalty of up to 540,000 Swiss francs.

 v Tax deductibility of domestic or foreign bribes

-As of today, bribes paid to Swiss and foreign officials are not deductible,66 but bribes paid to private individuals are according to many authors.
-In this context, a new federal Act, which was voted on by the Swiss Parliament on 19 June 2020, will prohibit the deductibility of any bribe that falls under the SCC.67 This Act will enter into effect on 1 January 2021.
+Under the federal Act on Direct Federal Taxation (ADFT)66 and the federal Act on the Harmonisation of Direct Federal Taxation at Cantonal and Communal Levels (AHDFT),67 bribes paid to Swiss and foreign officials are not deductible, but bribes paid to private individuals are, according to many authors.
+In this context, a new federal Act, which was voted on by the Swiss Parliament on 19 June 2020, will prohibit the deductibility of any bribe that falls under the SCC.68 This Act will enter into effect on 1 January 2022.

 vi Money laundering laws and regulations